Nevada Rental Agreement

 Nevada Required Residential Lease Disclosures

-• Late Fee Disclosure (required for some leases) – Nevada landlords must disclose any late fee (not to exceed 5%) for rent payment in the lease, in order for it to be legally enforceable.
+• Late Fee Disclosure (required for some leases) – Nevada landlords must disclose any late fee (limit 5%) for rent payment in the lease, in order for it to be legally enforceable.

-• Right To Display American Flag Notice (required for all leases) – Nevada leases must include notice of the right for tenants to display the American flag on their property, or within a common area.
+• Right To Display American Flag Notice (required for all leases) – Nevada leases must include notice of the right for tenants to display the American flag.
+Tenants may place the flag on their property, or within a common area.

-• Foreclosure Disclosure (required for some leases) – Nevada property rentals must disclose any impending foreclosures.
+• Foreclosure Disclosure (required for some leases) – Nevada rentals must disclose any impending foreclosures.

 • Move-In Checklist (required for all leases) – Nevada leases must use a move-in checklist that outlines any preexisting conditions on the rental property.
-This lets the tenant evaluate property damage at the end of the lease term and avoid unlawful security deposit deductions.
+This helps ensure accurate deductions from a deposit upon move-out.

-• Maintaining or Permitting Nuisance Notice (required for all leases) – Nevada leases must provide notice about misdemeanor charges on the property which relate to public nuisance complaints.
+• Maintaining or Permitting Nuisance Notice (required for all leases) – Nevada leases must provide notice about any public nuisance complaints that have resulted in misdemeanor charges on the property.

 To learn more about required disclosures in Nevada, click here.